 - Set your goals for yourself and your family in terms of the Quran, prayers, and charity.
 Gather them, plan together and motivate them.

 - Plan your day and allocate time blocks for each kind of worship.
 If you don’t plan, the day will pass unproductively.

-- Choose 1 or 2 negative habits to get rid of and replace them with 1 or 2 new ones.
-Ramadan, month is a significant period to practice.
+- Choose 1 or 2 negative habits and replace them with 1 or 2 new ones.
+Ramadan, the month is a significant period to practice.

 Prophet Muhammad (PBUH) said:

 “He who observes fasting during the month of Ramadan with Faith while seeking its reward from Allah will have his past sins forgiven.”

 We will pass this test together as a community to survive and prove to Him that we are worthy of His mercy and blessings.